poseidon/matchbox/Documentation/bootcfg.md

         "ignition_id": "node2.json"
     }

 The `"boot"` section references the kernel image, init RAM filesystem, and kernel options to use.
-Point kernel and initrd to remote images or to local [image assets](#images).
+Point kernel and initrd to remote images or to local [assets](#assets).

 To use cloud-init, set the `cloud-config-url` kernel option to the `bootcfg` cloud endpoint to reference the cloud config named by `cloud_id`.